-4) Comprehensive Local Educational Agency Improvement Plan (CLIP) (New): As part of the Consolidated Application process, districts were required to submit a CLIP with their budget for approval by the GaDOE Division for Special Education Services and Supports.
-The CLIP outlines the district's improvement activities based on their performance on the four IDEA Performance Goals in the State Performance Plan.
-All districts submitted a CLIP with their budget which was reviewed prior to funds being allocated to the district.

-Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel

-5) Active Engagement (New): The GaDOE is committed to support LEAs to improve compliant practices and student achievement.
-The GaDOE implements a tiered approach to examine data of all LEAs operating in the state.
-LEAs identified as having need of support participate in the Active Engagement Process.
-This Active Engagement Process is tailored to meet each individual LEA's need(s).
-The 5 Step Active Engagement Process includes: 1) Review district data and identify LEAs in need of support, 2) Conduct root cause analysis in the selected districts, 3) Assist districts to development a targeted Improvement Plan, 4) Build Active Engagement teams using DOE expertise and district personnel, and 5) Reviewing evidence of compliant practices and improved results.
-Additional information can be located at Georgia's Continuous Improvement Monitoring Process Manual.

-Timelines: FFY 2012

-6) Special Education Newsletter (New): The newsletter is designed to share tips, information, and updates from the Georgia Department of Education (GaDOE), Division for Special Education Services and Support with teachers in Georgia.
-The newsletter is written by GaDOE staff and include a monthly submission on behavior interventions and classroom management, topics on curriculum, disabilities, compliance procedures, teacher resources, co-teaching tips, interventions, and many other topics.
-The newsletter's first issue was December 2010 and currently has a membership subscription of 6,000.

-7) Georgia's Online IEP (GO-IEP) (New): GO-IEP is funded through IDEA Part B discretionary funds.
-GO-IEP is fully integrated with the Student Longitudinal Data System, or SLDS, allowing a user to access all available data with a single account sign-in.
-GO-IEP tracks data that must be reported and extracts from GO-IEP can be used to report state and federal data in a timely and accurate manner.
+Timelines: FFY 2012 Resources: Federal Funds and GaDOE Personnel ncy Improvement Plan (CLIP): As part of the / 1 were required to submit a CLIP with their budget for al Education Services and Supports.
+The CLIP 1 es based on their performance on the four IDEA e Plan.
+All districts submitted a CLIP with their budget which was reviewed prior to funds b Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel , nmitted to support LEAs to improve compliant DOE implements a tiered approach to examine data 1 0 entified as having need of support participate in the ngagement Process is tailored to meet each individual nent Process includes: 1) Review district data and ict root cause analysis in the selected districts, 3) Assist districts to development a targeted Ir nprovement Plan, 4) Build Active Engagement teams using DOE expertise and district personnel, , and 5) Reviewing evidence of compliant practices and improved results.
+Additional informati on can be located at Georgia's Continuous Improvement Monitoring Process Manual.
+Timelines: FFY 2012 Resources: Federal Funds and GaDOE Personnel 6) Special Education Newsletter: The news sletter is designed to share tips, information, and updates from the Georgia Department of Ec ducation (GaDOE), Division for Special Education Services and Support with teachers in Geor gia.
+The newsletter is written by GaDOE staff and include a monthly submission on behavior interventions and classroom management, topics on curriculum, disabilities, compliance proced ures, teacher resources, co-teaching tips, interventions, and many other topics.
+The newsletter's first issue was December 2010 and currently has a membership subscription of Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel 7) Georgia's Online IEP (GO-IEP): GO-I EP is funded through IDEA Part B discretionary Student Longitudinal Data System, or SLDS, with a single account sign-in.
+GO-IEP tracks data that 0 can be used to report state and federal data in a timely and accurate manner.
 GO-IEP enforces the development of compliant IEPs and Eligibility reports using the structure of the application and through a series of validations and audits.

-Timelines: FFY 2011- FFY 2012 Resources: Federal Funds and GaDOE Personnel

-8) College and Career Readiness (CCaR) Project (New): The overall goal of Georgia's SPDG is to target schools, families, and communities within Georgia that have high risk markers for low graduation rates, high dropout rates, and significant achievement gaps between students with and without disabilities.
+Timelines: FFY 2011- FFY 2012 Resources: Federal Funds and GaDOE Personnel 8) College and Career Readiness (CCaR) Project: The overall goal of Georgia's SPDG is to target schools, families, and communities within Georgia that have high risk markers for low graduation rates, high dropout rates, and significant achievement gaps between students with and without disabilities.
 This will be accomplished through professional development of selected LEAs in instructional strategies, interventions, methods, and skills, which will improve teaching practices and student academic achievement.
 These activities will result in all students' successful transition to meet the new college and career ready standards adopted by the GaDOE under the approved ESEA flexibility waiver.
-The GaDOE will collaborate with stakeholders and local districts through the use of trained staff to support the implementation of evidence-based transition practices, requirements of the Bridge law, and the use of the NSTTAC Indicator 13 Checklist, all (100%) students with disabilities in participating schools will have compliant transition plans before 9th grade and an Individual Graduation Plan (IGP) by the second semester of the 8th grade resulting in an effective transition process from high school to planned post-secondary options.
+The GaDOE will collaborate with stakeholders and local districts through the use of trained staff to support the implementation of evidence-based transition practices, requirements of the Bridge law, and the use of the NSTTAC Indicator 13 transition practices, requirements of the Bridge law, and the use of the NSTTAC indicator 13

+Checklist, all (100%) students with disabilities in participating schools will have compliant transition plans before 9th grade and an Individual Graduation Plan (IGP) by the second semester of the 8th grade resulting in an effective transition process from high school to planned post-secondary options.
 Teams and other school personnel will receive effective ongoing coaching, observations, technical assistance, and training in these area to support this goal.